vegaprotocol/specs/protocol/0000-002KeyManagement.md

 Though direct HSM support for this key is envisioned, we want to offer an alternative for validators that do not have access to a fast HSM (e.g., the IBM 4768), but use a slow one (such as the Yubikey HSM).

-The basic model here is that the HSM offers certificates for the actual Tendermint key, which can then have a very short lifetime (e.g., 2 blocks);
+The proposed model here is that the HSM offers certificates for the actual Tendermint key, which can then have a very short lifetime (e.g., 2 blocks);
 the certificates can then be signed in parallel to the running blockchain, and thus do not add to latency.
 As opposed to the other keys, these certificates have an expiry time, and keys are not retired once replaced; this prevents an attacker who compromised a validator to try prevent the validator from performing a key reneval and thus keep the old key valid.

 This means that an attacker who compromises a validator will be able to double-sign messages for at most two blocks longer than it could with direct HSM usage.